 Now let us look at the Pass/Fail evaluation and just how it affects motivation.

 If performance did not count would employees strive to perform, to be the best?
 I can hear someone saying that the reward is on the street in the cases and arrests made, but how arrests are made, is that important?
 The arrests will come from proper training and supervision but the number of arrests can also be produced with ineffective supervision and negligent training.
 Does it motivate the just passed to do better or does it stifle the extra effort of a good producer?
 No self-esteem here but who needs it?
 Or do we?

 I have been involved in the law enforcement field for 33 years; 15 years as a canine handler and trainer and 18 years as an administrator, including Police Chief.
 Having been on both ends of the spectrum, I do understand why administrators would not necessarily know why the USPCA certification should be a requirement, especially when the majority of states have not mandated a training performance or a minimum standard for service dogs.
 The states that have addressed this area still are at a liability, and for the most part, the standards are not even a minimum or a creditable objective standard.
 Administrators need to know that state standards are a liability alone.
 State standards are also the very minimum, the recruit level, and not a good test of the team’s ability.
 Currently many state standards also permit manipulation to obtain compliance of the dog in an unacceptable use of equipment.
 In Ohio the state evaluates explosive detector dogs on odor identification and does not evaluate the team to see if it is done in a safe manner!
 Administrators could well have a state certified bomb dog that is not safely able to do the job.
 Now, is that what you want in your community?
 Police Service Dogs should be required to safely demonstrate their ability.

-The USPCA does not permit electric collars or pinch collars for certifications.
-Many states and other organizations will certify dogs wearing electric collars.
+The USPCA does not permit pinch collars for certifications.

 I don't care where my dog bites!
 Or do I?